Requirements for approved training and equipment

 Derogations in the case of point treatment

 You do not need approval from the municipality if you are to carry out point treatment.
-The plant protection product will not then be spread beyond the plant you are treating.
+The plant protection product must not then be applied beyond the plant you are treating.
 This means that treatment may be performed without approval on leaves, the trunk, stump or root system at a time by notching, painting, wiping or another similar method.
 If a fungal attack on a grass surface is involved, the area may be at most a square metre.

-You do not either need special allowance from your municipality if you are going to take measures against invasive alien species on road areas or on railway embankments.
+You do not need special allowance from your municipality if you are going to take measures against invasive alien species on road areas or on railway embankments.

 The pesticide application equipment must be approved and in good condition